jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 She is gathering wood.
 I already know how to stack them.
 "Small sticks first," she taught.
 "They catch fast.
 Then bigger wood.
 Fire needs both."
 I still can't start a fire very fast.

 She uses flint axe to chop more pieces.
 I watch her.
 I know she's thinking the more work done now, the less work later.
 She loves me.
 I love her.
 She teaches me.
 How to cook food.
 How to use tools.
+How to care for wounds.

 I want to ask where Giving Tree is.
 But I do not.
 Mother will be angry if I ask again.
 I should keep working.